jsphuebner/stm32-template/README.md

 `sudo apt-get install git gcc-arm-none-eabi`

-The only external depedency is libopencm3 which I forked.
-You can download and build this dependency by typing
+The only external depedencies are libopencm3 and libopeninv.
+You can download and build these dependencies by typing

 `make get-deps`

-Now you can compile stm32-sine by typing
+Now you can compile stm32-<yourname> by typing

 `make`

-or

-`CONTROL=FOC make`

-to build the FOC version for synchronous motors.

-And upload it to your board using a JTAG/SWD adapter, the updater.py script or the esp8266 web interface
+And upload it to your board using a JTAG/SWD adapter, the updater.py script or the esp8266 web interface.

+# Editing
+The repository provides a project file for Code::Blocks, a rather leightweight IDE for cpp code editing.
+For building though, it just executes the above command.
+Its build system is not actually used.
+Consequently you can use your favority IDE or editor for editing files.

+# Adding classes or modules
+As your firmware grows you probably want to add classes.
+To do so, put the header file in include/ and the source file in src/ .
+Then add your module to the object list in Makefile that starts in line 43 with .o extension.
+So if your files are called "mymodule.cpp" and "mymodule.h" you add "mymodule.o" to the list.

+When changing a header file the build system doesn't always detect this, so you have to "make clean" and then make.
+This is especially important when editing the "*_prj.h" files.